 My aim as a coach is to help people in re-imagine their lives, and develop their potential, with the last ten years been particularly focused on supporting medical GPs.
-My particular purpose now is exploring how the arts have a positive impact in the reshaping of people’s lives as they expeience retirement, it’s oncoming arrival or being right in it!
+My particular purpose now is exploring how the arts have a positive impact in the creative reshaping of people’s lives as they experience change in their lives from career issues through to retirement (it’s oncoming arrival or being right in it!).

 “But I’m not really creative.”
 As Timothy Galleway said, “P = p –i“

 Performance equals your potential minus interference.
-Interference is all of those early survival adaptations, patterns and their self-limiting voices that confront and block us all.
+Interference is all of those early survival adaptations, patterns and their self-limiting voices that confront and block the potential.